 • Geologists are collecting geologic structural data related to mine planning and quarry development on tablets.

-• Plant Managers are accessing electronic mine plans to guide mine development and evaluate quality of the materials from geologic models in real time.
+• Plant Managers are accessing electronic mine plans to guide mine development and evaluate the quality of the materials from geologic models in real time.

 At one facility, our permits require the management of invasive plant species.
 Using GIS, environmental and operations personnel developed a system of integrated applications that allow the manager to assign work assignments which are sent directly to the team member’s mobile devices.
 Team members then complete an electronic survey in the field which documents the invasive species they are targeting, the methods used to control the species, and volumes of materials used.
 Following the survey, the team uses a data collection application that tracks and records the areas treated.
-The field assignments, data generated, surveys, and track logs are synchronized back to an operations dashboard so that managers can quickly analyze the species targeted, areas treated, and volume of chemicals utilized.
-This integrated system of applications greatly improves the accuracy and timeliness for required annual reporting.
+The field assignments, data generated, surveys, and track logs are synchronized back to an operations dashboard so that managers can quickly analyze the species targeted, areas treated, and the volume of chemicals utilized.
+This integrated system of applications greatly improves the accuracy and timeliness of required annual reporting.

-Utilizing the available mobile applications, we’re replacing time consuming processes that utilize paper checklists, forms, and maps with streamlined processes that collect uniform data electronically and map features in real time.
+Utilizing the available mobile applications, we’re replacing time-consuming processes that utilize paper checklists, forms, and maps with streamlined processes that collect uniform data electronically and map features in real time.
 These efforts have eliminated redundancies and created significant time savings.